NatPDeveloper/eos-chess/README.md

 - - - -

-## !!
-The game is currently broken since the Jungle upgraded to 2.0.
-I need to repush the contract in order for it to work again which I will do in time..
-You can still play the AI though if you want to get your bottom kicked##

 An EOS based chess game built on [chess.js's](https://github.com/jhlywa/chess.js/blob/master/README.md) move generation/validation, piece placement/movement, and check/checkmate/stalemate detection as well as [chessboard.js's UI](http://chessboardjs.com/).

 Link*: https://chesseos.herokuapp.com/